This post was updated on March 2021

 5. Keep food and drinks separated

 Another go-to rule for hosting in a smaller space is to control the flow of traffic.
 This means keeping your food, let’s say, in the kitchen, and drinks in the living room so one place isn’t too congested.
-A bar cart or console table is a great place to lay out drink options.
+A bar cart or console table is a great place to display drink options.

 Finally, it’s important to let some air in especially when you’re hosting a larger party.
 Open your windows or invest in some fans you can spread throughout your home so guests don’t get too hot.